 At this time, the Navy has not determined the estimated costs for the preliminary alternatives.
-The project team is anticipating the release of the Draft EIS in the Spring of 2023, and that document will include a full analysis of potential environmental impacts for each identified alternative – to include the scope, scale, and socioeconomic impacts of constructing a multi-mission dry dock with any associated waterfront infrastructure improvements.
+The Draft EIS will include a full analysis of potential environmental impacts for each identified alternative – to include the scope, scale, and socioeconomic impacts of constructing a multi-mission dry dock with any associated waterfront infrastructure improvements.

 Yes.
 Your comments are important because of their potential to highlight a matter, suggestion, or issue you would like to see analyzed in the Environmental Impact Statement (EIS).
 Substantive comments and ideas may also help shape the alternative actions analyzed in the EIS.
 The purpose of the public scoping process is to provide information to the public on the Proposed Action, preliminary action alternatives, and to obtain feedback on the issues the public and stakeholders believe should be considered for analysis as part of the EIS.
 The public has an opportunity to help shape the alternatives.

 Public participation helps the Navy make informed decisions.
 The Navy welcomes public input on the scope of the EIS.